nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Similar to [adding a recommendation](#531-add-a-recommendation-feature), edit will take in either `title`, `category`, `price range`,`recommendedby` and `location` String attributes for that specific `Recommendation` class and replace previous String stored with new user input.
 After checking for duplicates, the violation of any constraints for each attribute will print an error message from `ui` and prompt for a valid input.

-### 5.3.4 Delete a Recommendation Feature
+#### 5.3.4 Delete a Recommendation Feature
 This feature allows the user to remove a specific `Recommendation` from the ArrayList `recommendations`.

 The mechanism to remove a recommendation is facilitated by the `RecommendationList` class.
 The user is able to delete in an existing recommendation using `delete [TITLE]` command.

-The following is the Sequence diagram to `delete a recommendation`.
+The following Figure 16 is the Sequence diagram to `delete a recommendation`.
 ![Delete_Reco_seq](./diagrams/Delete_Reco_Sequence_Diagram.png)
+<p align="center">Figure 16.
+Sequence Diagram for Edit recommendations</p>

 A general explanation of how this feature works:

 1. `Commands` calls for `RecommendationList#deleteRecommendation`, Connoisseur will check if the title given exists.
 2. If title exists, Connoisseur will remove it from the ArrayList `recommendations`.

-### 5.3.5 Review a Recommendation Feature
+#### 5.3.5 Review a Recommendation Feature
 This feature allows the user to change a specific `Recommendation` to a `Review` class, removing it from the ArrayList `recommendations` and adding it to the ArrayList `reviws`.

 The mechanism to review a recommendation is facilitated by the `RecommendationList` class.
 The user is able to review in an existing recommendation using `done [TITLE]` command.

-The following is the Sequence diagram to `review a recommendation`.
+The following Figure 17 is the Sequence diagram to `review a recommendation`.
 ![Review_a_Reco_seq](./diagrams/Done_Sequence_Diagram.png)
+<p align="center">Figure 17.
+Sequence Diagram for Edit recommendations</p>

 A general explanation of how this feature works: